0x5ubt13/LetsGo/README.md

 You will find 15 different topics spread over 19 functions in the main function (lines 19 - 39)

 You can either:
-Comment out the specific topic you want to test in the main function and then play around with the snippets in their corresponding lines, or
+- Comment out the specific topic you want to test in the main function and then play around with the snippets in their corresponding lines, or
-Grab the snippets and paste them into your scripts.
+- Grab the snippets and paste them into your scripts.
 If you are going to be watching the video, it may come in handy to copy-paste only the text shown on the screen into your IDE so you can try the same things Mike does in the video.

 ### [Go Port Scanner](./Go_Port_Scanner/goPortScanner.go)
 #### What is it
 It is a simple Port Scanner written in Go to practice pointers, dereferencing and concurrency.
+It's in a primitive state so it only scans the localhost and doesn't take any input!

 #### How to use
-TODO
+Simply do `go run goPortScanner.go` and it will scan your localhost